afqueiruga/neural_continuum/Arrays to Signals.md

 ## Training

-We can define a loss functin between the label signal and solution of the network by integrating over the signal,
+We can define a loss function between the label signal and solution of the network by integrating over the signal,
 $$
 L(y,y^*)=\int_{-1}^{1}
 \left(y(\xi)-y^*(\xi)\right)^2\mathrm{d}\xi